jkeefe/subway-forecast/PROCESS_NOTES.md

         - Availability zone: `us-east-2a`
         - IPv4 block: 10.0.3.0/24

+If you plan to put a publicly-reachable EC2 instance inside one (or both) of the subnets labeled "public," you also have to do this so they get a public IP address reachable inside the VPC:

+- Open the Amazon VPC console at https://console.aws.amazon.com/vpc/.
+- In the navigation pane, choose Subnets.
+- Select your subnet and choose Subnet Actions, Modify auto-assign IP settings.
+- The Enable auto-assign public IPv4 address check box, if selected, requests a public IPv4 address for all instances launched into the selected subnet.
+Select or clear the check box as required, and then choose Save.

+More on this here: https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html

-Note that none of these are currently either public or private (well, they're all private).
+Note that none of the subnets are currently either public or private (well, they're all private).
 We'll change that with the route table.
 But need a gateway first.

 ### Internet Gateway